SvenGroot/GenerateAnswerFile/doc/Library.md

 - The `DomainOptions.DomainAccounts` property has a different type.
 - The `GeneratorOptions.DisplayResolution` property has a different type.
+- The `GeneratorOptions.JoinDomain` property has a different type.
+- The `GeneratorOptions.CmdKeyAccount` property has been removed.

 [`CleanBiosOptions`]: https://www.ookii.org/docs/answerfile-1.1/html/T_Ookii_AnswerFile_CleanBiosOptions.htm
 [`CleanEfiOptions`]: https://www.ookii.org/docs/answerfile-1.1/html/T_Ookii_AnswerFile_CleanEfiOptions.htm